 Many of the radios and pieces of test equipment are now working well but several are in need of attention.
 I have been able to locate schematic diagrams for many of them but for others I have had to resort to tracing out the circuits.

 Please have a look at the colour photos and descriptions, and help me with the identification or provide me with information about the radios and pieces of test equipment.
 As you will see several people have provided useful information concerning some of the items, if you have any suggestions or observations please let me know and I will update the pages appropriately.

 I have a number of old electrical and electronic

 engineering books, one of which is a 3rd edition 1916 of "An Elementary

 Manual of Radiotelegraphy and Radiotelephony by J A Fleming who, more

 than 100 years ago produced the first Fleming valve. (see picture on

 I am interested in getting things working and unlike the websites of some other collectors you will be able to see what is inside many of the vintage and antique radios and pieces of test equipment.

 The navigation system includes thumbnails which I hope are big enough to get a general impression of the various items in my collection.
 Please click on those that interest you for further information.
 This will bring you to a page with a more detailed description and sometimes showing the interior, schematic diagram, a price guide, historical information and links to other websites.
 Use your Browser Back button to go back and click on another thumbnail.
 You could use the Google search box on this page to find all the references on my site for a particular item. (type "cossor" to see what happens.

-This site was first created in February 2001 and was last updated on 3rd January 2018.
+This site was first created in February 2001 and was last updated on 19th July 2021.
+Most of the pages on the site should now be more readily viewable on a mobile phone or small screen device.
 I am gradually adding new items and making minor changes.
 Please come back again.